Azure/azure-service-operator/README.md

 This project maintains [releases of the Azure Service Operator](https://github.com/Azure/azure-service-operator/releases) that you can deploy via a [configurable Helm chart](/charts/azure-service-operator).

-For detailed instructions on getting started, refer [here](docs/howto/contents.md).
+For detailed instructions on getting started, go [here](docs/howto/contents.md).

 Please see the [FAQ][docs/faq.md] for answers to commonly asked questions about the Azure Service Operator